webplatform/docs/tutorials/MSEPrimer/index.md

 MP4Box creates two files with _dash appended to the name, an MP4 and an MPD file.
 In this example, it creates yourfile_dash.mp4 and yourfile_dashs.mpd with 10 second segments and 1 second fragments.
 The -rap flag tells MP4Box to try to make segments break on a keyframe or start of a decoding sequence.
 While we're asking for 10 second segments, the actual duration of each segment may vary.
 For more info about MPD files, see MPEG-DASH Tutorial.

-Where to go from here
+===Where to go from here===

 The example presented here shows how to create and attach buffers to the HTML5 video element and read one type of MPD file to get segments of video from a single file.
 As we've said, you can also use an MPD file to describe a number of small video files rather than segments in a single larger file.
 To work with that type of MPD setup, you can modify the code that reads the segment section of the MPD file to get individual URLs.
 This eliminates the need to use setRequestHeader because you'd be getting the whole file with XHR.

 The code here uses only Media Source Extensions and HTML5 video elements.
 You might want to provide a fallback such as Adobe Flash or Silverlight for browsers that don't support HTML5 video and MSE.

 Rather than writing all this code yourself, take a look at the dash.js library and reference player.
 Dash.js is an opensource library and player that is supported by many industry media companies, including Microsoft.
 Dash.js is a modular library with components that can be replaced or rewritten as needed.
 For large companies, this gives the flexibility of creating modules that handle special needs.
 For more info see dash.js on GitHub.
 }}
 {{Notes_Section}}
 {{Compatibility_Section